fathimakm/learn_security_with-me/README.md

 Additional Info:

+* Adware: A type of legitimate software that is sometimes used to display digital advertisements in applications

 * scareware.
 This type of malware employs tactics to frighten users into infecting their own device.

 * Fileless malware does not need to be installed by the user because it uses legitimate programs that are already installed to infect a computer.
 This type of infection resides in memory where the malware never touches the hard drive.